DevOpsDolapo/DevOps_Projects/PROJECT 11/Project11.md

     ![Alt text](Images/jen-server35.png)

-    - Test the setup by making some changes in the `README.md` file in the `main` branch on GitHub and ensure that the build starts automatically in Jenkins and the file is saved in the `/var/lib/jenkins/jobs/ansible/builds/<build_number>/archive/` folder on `JAN001`
+    - Test the setup by making some changes in the `README.md` file in the `main` branch on GitHub and ensure that the build starts automatically in Jenkins and the file is saved in the `/var/lib/jenkins/jobs/ansible/builds/<build_number>/archive/` directory on `JAN001`

     ![Alt text](Images/jen-server36.png)